Seeing relativity -- I. Ray tracing in a Schwarzschild metric to explore the maximal analytic extension of the metric and making a proper rendering of the stars: Defining the observer and its camera

 Simple algebra allows to prove that the $\Lambda^\mu_{\;\nu}$ components are (see, e.g.,~\cite{gourgoulhon10}):

 where we have defined $\gamma$ as the Lorentz factor

 so that one indeed has $\Lambda^\mu_{\;\nu} T^\nu = u_\OBS^\mu$ and $\Lambda^\mu_{\;\nu} (- u_\OBS^\nu + 2 \gamma T^\nu) = T^\mu$, as expected.

 Before computing the components of this matrix one of course has to define those of the reference tetrad vectors.
 A natural choice can be to use a normalized version of the standard spherical Schwarzschild coordinates (i.e., $T^\mu \propto \partial / \partial t$, $R^\mu \propto \partial / \partial r$ and so on), however such a choice is only valid outside the black hole, since the then defined $T^\mu$ would no longer be timelike within the black hole.
 It is therefore more appropriate to define the tetrad that can be associated to a freely falling observer starting from infinity with zero velocity and zero angular momentum.
-Such an observer four velocity will correspond to the vector $T^\mu$.
+This is a rather common choice of Zero Angular Momentum Observers (ZAMO), see, e.g.,~\cite{thorne86}.
+Such set of observers' four-velocity will correspond to the vector $T^\mu$.
 Then we define $R^\mu$ as the unique unit spacelike vector spanned by $\partial / \partial t$ and $\partial / \partial r$ that is orthogonal to $T^\mu$ and that reduces to $\partial / \partial r$ at infinity.
 We keep $\Theta^\mu$ and $\Phi^\mu$ unchanged as compared to the first ansatz above.
+Anticipating on the analysis of the maximal analytic extension of the metric, we use a subscript ${\rm I}$ to the vectors $T^\mu$ and $R^\mu$ as we will need to perform another choice for those vectors in some situations.
+Those vector components are: